delph-in/pydelphin/docs/tutorials/itsdb.rst

 [incr tsdb()] is the canonical software for managing **testsuites**---collections of test items for judging the performance of an implemented grammar---within DELPH-IN.
+While the original purpose of testsuites is to aid in grammar development, they are also useful more generally for batch processing.
+PyDelphin has good support for a range of [incr tsdb()] functionality.

 There are several words in use to describe testsuites:

 :skeleton: